 🥘 Chocolate Banana Protein Muffins Ingredients

 You may already have most of what you need to make these protein muffins in your house!
 Here's the round-up:

 - Ripe, mashed banana: If you have some overripe bananas hanging out in your freezer, put them to good use here!

-- Defatted peanut flour: Try to choose a flour that is just peanuts, with no added sugar.
-I use a small farm brand, but Crazy Richard's Peanut Flour looks like a very similar product.
-(Also, as a person married to a guy named Richard, I find this brand name hilarious.
-LOL)
+- Peanut flour: Try to choose a flour that is just peanuts, with no added sugar.
+I use Crazy Richard's Peanut Flour.

 - Baking powder

-- Dark cocoa powder: Yes, you can use regular cocoa powder here.
+- Dark cocoa powder or cacao powder: Yes, you can use regular cocoa powder as well.
 However, I really love the deeper chocolate flavor of dark cocoa powder and highly recommend it.